Your Fresh Christmas Wreath – $59.95

 Reaching out to a new generation about the rich music history of Detroit … listen to the sounds of the 1970s…

-As heart-warming as these songs are … they are incomplete without the instrumentation–without the horns of musicians who were never honored–musicians like the ones listed below …
+As heart-warming as the many Motown songs are … they are incomplete without the instrumentation–without the horns of musicians who were never honored–musicians like the ones listed below …

 The Funk Brothers

 Guys like Eli Fontaine, Maurice Davis and the Funk Brothers help to solidify that sound and have been called “the unsung musicians of the Motown empire” …

 The documentary, “The Unsung Musicians of the Motown Empire,”created by Saxophonist Duane Parham pays tribute to these unsung heroes …

 It has impacted several communities with viewings in city libraries and locations–locations like...